montehoover/depthNeRF/README.md

 ## Training

-Training is easy---just use set the `rendering.render_only` property to false!
+Training is easy---just use set the `nerf.train` property to true!
 Logs will be saved at `outputs/nerf/$EXPERIMENT_NAME` every 10k epochs by default.

 ```
 python render_volume.py nerf=chair \
   nerf.experiment=my_awesome_experiment \
-  nerf.rendering.render_only=false
+  nerf.train=true
 ```

 ### Training with depth image data